ClassicLean/sheet-scraper-automation/docs/automation_tool_documentation.md

 ## 7. Limitations & Gotchas

 *   **Website Changes:** Websites frequently update their HTML structure, which can break existing CSS selectors and availability indicators.
 Regular maintenance and updates to `sheet_scraper.py` will be required.
 *   **Anti-Bot Measures:** While local headful browsing significantly improves stealth, some websites employ very sophisticated anti-bot detection or require logins.
+Specifically, IP-based geolocation is a common detection method.
 For such sites, more advanced techniques (e.g., proxies, CAPTCHA solving services, or paid scraping APIs) might still be necessary.
+Implementing proxy support is a high-priority goal.
 *   **Rate Limiting:** Scraping too many pages too quickly can still lead to IP bans or temporary blocks, even with local execution.
 The `time.sleep()` delays and human-like interaction simulations are designed to mitigate this, but careful monitoring is advised.
 *   **Dynamic Content Loading:** While Playwright handles JavaScript-rendered content, very complex or lazy-loaded content might require more advanced waiting strategies (e.g., `page.wait_for_selector`, `page.wait_for_load_state`).
 *   **Error Handling:** The current error handling is basic.
 More granular error handling and retry mechanisms could be implemented for robustness.
 *   **Google Sheets API Quotas:** Be mindful of Google Sheets API daily quotas.
 For very large numbers of updates, batching is crucial to stay within limits.
 *   **No Desktop Notification:** The desktop notification pop-up (using `tkinter`) has been removed as it caused test suite hangs in certain environments.
-Script completion is indicated by console output and log file updates.

 ## 8. Future Enhancements